AmanHogan/lego-ev3-project1/docs/readme.md

 # Lego traversal.robotics Project #1
-## Summary/Objective
+## Summary/Objective [2238-CSE-4360-001-AUTONOMOUS ROBOT DSGN/PROG]
 The objective of this assignment is to navigate a mobile robot through an obstacle course t location.
 The start position of the robot as well as the locations of all obstacles and of the given before the robot is started.
+The workspace for the robot is a rectangular area, 3.66 m x 3.05 m in size (this corresponds to
-The workspace for the robot is a rectangular area, 3.66 m x 3.05 m in size (this corresponds to 12 x 10 floor tiles in the lab).
+12 x 10 floor tiles in the lab).
 Obstacles are black cardboard squares 0.305 m x 0.305 m in size of 1 floor tile) which will be placed in the workspace.
 The goal is a black circle with a r 0.305 m.
 To simplify experiments, the center of the goal area, of the obstacles, and of the s